3 New Year’s Resolutions to Improve Your Mental Health

 • Stop looking at social media while laying in bed.
 A quick facebook check can turn into hours of mind-numbing scrolling and all of a sudden you don't have enough time left to get a full night of sleep.
 Don't trick yourself into looking!

 • Does the light coming thru the window wake you?
-Get some light blocking shades.
+Get some light blocking shade.

 • Cut back on the nights you drink alcohol.
 Alcohol may help you fall asleep but it can destroy your chance for a restful and restorative sleep leading you to feel tired, anxious, irritable, or depressed.
 (Read more about alcohol and sleep).